On the Cutting Edge of Modernity

 Located along the River Rhine, Düsseldorf is one of Germany's economic centers.
 Home to 3.2 million people, this beautiful city can sometimes be overlooked as a place for business and not fun.
 And while there are no famous castles or cathedrals here, there are modern marvels destined to become historic in the future.
 But first, a glimpse into the past.

-The Old Town or Altstadt, was a lmost completely destroyed during World War Two but you wouldn't know it.
+The Old Town or Altstadt, was almost destroyed during World War Two but you wouldn't know it.
 Rebuilt according to historic plans, the area is now a popular shopping spot and on weekends, it turns into what's known as the "Longest bar in the world."
 Within a half-mile, find nearly 260 drinking holes, coffee shops and brewing houses.
 Stop in for a taste of "Altbier" – a top-fermented dark beer.

 This is where the "old" stops in Düsseldorf.
 The city has been transformed into a modern metropolis with architecture to match.
 There's no need to scour the city for these superb structures.
 Just head to Media Harbour.
 Showcasing world-class architects like Frank Gehry, it has become a meeting point for architecture connoisseurs from all over the world.